7 Nov, 2023

 We’ve pulled together information from Bowel Cancer NZ and Time to Screen NZ to help you understand when to get tested.

-As with any cancer, catching it early are key, so the more you know about what to look for and when you can get screened, the better.
+As with any cancer, catching it early is key, so the more you know about what to look for and when you can get screened, the better.

 Here are 3 steps we encourage you and your whānau to take.